ThomasDCarney/Stargate-JaffaHelmet/README.md

     * Turn head to the right.
 * Pivot:
     * Tilt head to the left.
-    * Tild head to the right.
+    * Tilt head to the right.
 * Reset/re-center the head.
 * Change moods:
     * Passive (calm): Fins are lowered and eyes white.